AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/SimpleProjectile.md

 27. If there are additional angles assigned, move the marble launcher to the respective angle and repeat steps 6 to 9 as needed, as well as step 27.

-28. ***TAKE A PHOTO OF YOUR DATA (paper with all your marble impacts measured and noted).***
+28. ***TAKE A PHOTO OF ALL YOUR DATA (paper with all your marble impacts measured and labeled across all cases).***

     ```{admonition} Photo of Experimental Data
     :class: warning
-    Take a photo to include in your results submission.
+    Take a photo to include in your Excel datasheet / spreadsheet submission.
     ```

     ```{admonition} Return carbon paper and other supplies